Keshy31/flowga/README.md

 python yoga_tui.py --video-window
 ```

-## License
+## 📜 License

-This project is released into the public domain.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.